- Enjoy sea kayaking and seal-spotting in the azure waters and white-fringed beaches of Arisaig

 Full details on how to get to Inverness, please see our Travel to Scotland.

-This fully-guided multi-activity holiday in the Scottish Highlands is one for the adventurers at heart.
+This private and fully-guided multi-activity holiday in the Scottish Highlands is for the adventurous at heart.

-Exploring vast wildernesses, beautiful mountain ranges and a striking coastline, this itinerary includes Scotland’s most evocative and mesmerising regions.
-You’ll go hiking in the remarkable landscapes of the Isle of Skye, enjoy sea kayaking amongst seals in the Sound of Arisaig, and hit the trails mountain biking and hiking in the Cairngorms National Park.
+Exploring wild places, mountain ranges and a striking coastline, this itinerary includes Scotland’s most romantically beautiful regions.
+You’ll go hiking on the famous Isle of Skye, enjoy sea kayaking amongst seals in the Sound of Arisaig, and hit the trails mountain biking and hiking in the Cairngorms National Park.

-Your expert guide will be there throughout to guide and support you, as well as share a wealth of local knowledge of the regions you are exploring.
+Your expert guide will be there throughout to lead and inspire you, as well as share their wealth of local knowledge with you.
 In the evenings you can relax in carefully-selected 4-star small hotels, enjoying Scottish culinary delights and warm Highland hospitality.

 Day 1 – Meet in Inverness, Guided Hiking on Skye